What We Do

 I took a gap year working and then traveling to Ecuador for 3 months.
 Myself and Latin America have been inseparable ever since.

-I’ve played tennis for 5 years and only twice beat my husband.
+I’ve played tennis for 8 years and only twice beat my husband.

 I moved to Brazil to study abroad in an exchange program in 2014.
 During this time, I met my now husband, Henrique.
-We married 4 years later in England and had a repeat party a year later in the same place, but with friends and family flying in from around the world.
+We married four years later in England and had a repeat party a year later in the same place, but with friends and family flying in from around the world.

 Yes, I graduated from University of Liverpool in Latin American Studies.
 Half my degree was languages (Spanish and Portuguese) the other half culture and history.